umarshahid/umarshahid/README.md

 EEG is an objective assessment technique used to record brain activities to monitor brain states such as, stress, emotions, drowsiness and workload.
 In this research EEG is employed to assess mental workload from human brain.
-We developed a pipeline for EEG based mental workload assessment using deep machine learning [Link](https://www.researchgate.net/publication/344747532_EEG_Based_Mental_Workload_Assessment_using_Machine_Learning)
+We developed a pipeline for EEG based mental workload assessment using deep machine learning <br>
+[Link](https://www.researchgate.net/publication/344747532_EEG_Based_Mental_Workload_Assessment_using_Machine_Learning)

 ### Projects